Swedish Prime Minister Lofven loses no confidence vote | DW | 21.06.2021

 Lofven secured a second term in 2019 following months of negotiations after the 2018 elections resulted in a deadlock.

-After Sweden's Left part withdrew support from the Social Democrats, the right-wing Sweden Democrats seized the moment to call the vote of no confidence last Thursday.
+After Sweden's Left Party withdrew support from the Social Democrats, the right-wing Sweden Democrats seized the moment to call the vote of no confidence last Thursday.

 Lofven's "red-green" coalition had been considered one of the weakest minority governments in Swedish history.